foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab3.rst

     :alt: debug view 2

-The debug view popsup automatically, the variables and registers can be seen.
+The debug view pops up automatically, the variables and registers can be seen.

 Exercises